Amateur Photographer verdict

 Google Pixel 7a photo Joshua Waller / AP

-Night Sight is said to be improved, as with low-light performance, and it’s also designed to be quicker than previously.
+Night Sight is said to be improved, as with low-light performance, and is also designed to be quicker than before.
 You can adjust the length of time for a longer exposure, and higher quality.

 Magic eraser is available, and can be found when viewing photos back in the photo gallery.
 Go into the editing options to find this feature.

-Photo Unblur is designed to unblur any blurry photo – and works with new photos as well as any old photos in your photo library.
+Photo Unblur is designed to unblur any blurry photo – and works with new photos as well as any old ones in your photo library.
 It’s also designed to work with faces.

 Google Pixel 7a rear – photo Joshua Waller / AP

-The battery is designed to give at least 24 hours of operation, and this can be extended further with extreme battery saver.
+The battery is designed to give at least 24 hours of operation, and this can be extended with extreme battery saver.
 The battery is a 4385mAh unit, which is fairly generous.
 However, the relatively slow charging at 18W is poor compared to many other smartphones.
-Wireless charging is supported which is useful.
+Wireless charging is supported, thankfully.

 The Pixel 7a camera app is a rather simplistic affair, with options to switch between the cameras, as well as switch to a 2x zoom mode.
 Like other Pixel smartphones, there is no pro or expert mode, meaning you won’t find full manual controls on this phone.

 However, that’s not to say that you can’t achieve quite a few different things with the right situation.
-For example, in the Night Sight mode you can adjust this from 3s to 6s, and when the phone detects a stable base, it can extend this even further, with up to a 4 minute exposure possible, making it suitable for astrophotography.
+For example, in the Night Sight mode you can adjust this from 3s to 6s.
+When the phone detects a stable base, it can extend this even further; up to a 4 minute exposure is possible, making it suitable for astrophotography.

 Google Pixel 7a photo mode.
 Photo Joshua Waller / AP